jehillparikh/EnterpriseDataManager/RENDER_DEPLOYMENT.md

 If you encounter the error "Either 'SQLALCHEMY_DATABASE_URI' or 'SQLALCHEMY_BINDS' must be set":

-1. Make sure the `DATABASE_URL` environment variable is set in the Render dashboard
+1. Make sure the `SQLALCHEMY_DATABASE_URI` environment variable is set in the Render dashboard
 2. Check if the application can access the environment variable
 3. Verify that your database is accessible from Render.com